NPM Package Managers Comparison: npm vs Yarn vs pnpm

 - Global store deduplication

-- Automatic garbage collection (
+- Automatic garbage collection (pnpm store prune)

-) - Hard link optimization
+- Hard link optimization

-- Store verification with
+- Store verification with pnpm store status

 Dependency Structure and Linking